 To give you a better idea of how they work, here’s a quick walkthrough of how you might go about finding and using one:

-- Shop Around: Unfortunately, balance transfer cards can be difficult to qualify for if your score is below 670.
+Shop around: Unfortunately, balance transfer cards can be difficult to qualify for if your score is below 670.
 If you’re not quite there yet, wait a while to apply since too many applications can hurt your credit score.
-When your score is high enough, shop around for the best deals (longest 0% APR period plus lowest annual and balance transfer fees).
+When your score is high enough, shop around for the best deals (longest 0% annual percentage rate period plus lowest annual and balance transfer fees).

 Of course, a brief reprieve from interest doesn’t guarantee that you’ll be able to immediately pay off your debt in full, or even that you’ll be able to make all your payments.